The Best Vegan Protein Sources

 Edamame, tofu, and other soy products

-Edamame is the Japanese word for green soybeans.
-They can be boiled and lightly salted for a delicious snack.
+Edamame is the Japanese word for immature soybeans.
+They have a sweet and slightly grassy taste.
+They need to be steamed or boiled before you eat them.
+Then, they can be enjoyed on their own or added to soups and salads.
 One cup of edamame has 17 grams of protein and only 190 calories.

 There are also so many more products made of soy that are high in protein, such as tofu, tempeh, and even soy milk.